annihilatorrrr/telegraph_export_bot/README.md

 Debut info is recorded in [@bot_debug](https://t.me/bot_debug).

+## feature

+Exporter can edit the telegraph page afterwards.

 ## how to install

 First, you need to create a Telegram bot.
 Talk with the [BotFather](https://t.me/botfather) and ask it for a bot (and its respective token)